iced-rs/iced/README.md

 }
 ```

-Finally, we need to be able to react to the __messages__ and change our
+Finally, we need to be able to react to any produced __messages__ and change our
 __state__ accordingly in our __update logic__:

 ```rust